 Multifocal or diffuse mucosal pigmentation - Oral Mucosal Lesion

 Mucosal pigmentation caused by exogenous substances can be divided into two categories depending on the pigment: heavy metal pigmentation of systemic origin and medication-induced pigmentation.
-Heavy metals pigmentation may be caused by lead, arsenic, or bismuth and often present as a linear discoloration along the gingival margin (the "lead line").
+Heavy metal pigmentation may be caused by lead, arsenic, bismuth, or lead exposure from contaminated opium and often presents as a linear discoloration along the gingival margin (the "lead line" [Burton's line]).
 Even the bismuth present in Pepto-Bismol can cause a hyperpigmentation, although this is generally localized contact pigmentation on the dorsum of the tongue.
 It is believed that heavy metal ions excreted through the gingival crevicular fluid react with sulfites produced by gingival and periodontal bacteria, resulting in the deposition of heavy metal sulfides that are often black.

-Mucosal pigmentation caused by endogenous pigment is usually melanotic or hemosiderotic in origin, the latter from breakdown of blood products.
-Melanotic pigmentation is seen in Peutz-Jeghers syndrome, Albright's syndrome, hypoadrenal states (such as Addison's disease), neurofibromatosis, LEOPARD syndrome, and Carney complex, to name a few.
+Mucosal pigmentation caused by endogenous pigment is usually melanotic or hemosiderotic in origin, the latter from the breakdown of blood products.
+Melanotic pigmentation is seen in Peutz-Jeghers syndrome, McCune-Albright syndrome, hypoadrenal states (such as Addison disease), neurofibromatosis, LEOPARD syndrome, Laugier-Hunziker syndrome, and Carney complex, to name a few.

 K13.79 – Other lesions of oral mucosa

 - Physiologic pigmentation – Diffuse and bilateral, childhood onset.

 - Peutz-Jeghers syndrome (periorificial lentiginosis) – Multiple diffuse and bilateral macules on the lips, oral / intranasal / conjunctival / rectal mucosa; childhood onset.